PLangHQ/plang/Documentation/IDE.md

 Here is a screenshot of what the Plang extension looks like:

+# Important
+> [!IMPORTANT] You might need to restart VS Code after setting the PATH.
+If you run your code and nothing happens, restart VS Code

+## Next
+Now, you are all [set to start coding in Plang!](./GetStarted.md) Happy coding!

 ![Plang Extension Screenshot](https://raw.githubusercontent.com/PLangHQ/plang.vscodeextension/main/screenshot.jpg)

-Now, you are all [set to start coding in Plang!](./GetStarted.md) Happy coding!